marclove/openstates/README.md

 # Ruby wrapper for the Sunlight OpenStates API
-TODO: update this description
-The Sunlight OpenStates API is a live JSON API for the people and work of **Congress??**, provided by the Sunlight Foundation.
+The Sunlight OpenStates API is a live JSON API for the people and work of Congress, provided by the Sunlight Foundation.

 [codeclimate]: https://codeclimate.com/github/advocacyinstitute/openstates